-Proposal to Leaders of Alabama, particularly education, government, tourism and commerce calling for us to take action before the World Games 2021
+Proposal to Leaders of Alabama, particularly education, government, veterans and civil rights organizations, tourism and commerce…calling for us to take action before the World Games 2021

-Alabama has opportunity to be branded positively in our nation and globally as a leader advancing freedoms of liberty and rights, as well as freedom to flourish, before the World Games in Birmingham, 2021.
-Also, history and character education of national importance can improve in presentation and in impact on student attitude and achievement, including graduation and preparation for college and career.
+Opportunity: Alabama can earn branding in our nation and globally as a leader advancing freedoms of liberty and rights, as well as freedom to flourish, before the World Games in Birmingham, 2021.

-To advance Alabama branded for national movements for Veterans Day, Civil & Human Rights, and Plan for School & Life.
+To advance Alabama branded for national movements for Veterans Day, Civil Rights, and Plan for School & Life.

 Alabama’s Unique Story

 America’s National Veterans Day started in Birmingham in 1947 after Raymond Weeks gained support for the concept with Gen. Eisenhower in 1946.
 We honor veterans of all wars for securing our Freedom of Liberty.

 Because we had more freedom and security after WW II, we could focus on higher level human needs like rights.
-If we had lost WW II to Hitler, America likely would not have had a Civil Rights Movement.
+If we had lost WW II to Hitler and the Nazis, America may not have had a Civil Rights Movement.

 Alabama became the “cradle of the Civil Rights Movement,” which came to a tipping point in 1963.
 Birmingham, Montgomery, Selma, and Tuscaloosa contributed significantly to the movement, along with other cities in the South such as Atlanta and Memphis.

 Now, Americans enjoy liberty and civil rights.
 Because we have Freedom of Liberty and Freedom of Rights, Freedom Lives.
 We have Freedom to Flourish.
 Now, what will leaders and other good citizens do?

 This is national history that includes lessons in motivation and a call to every citizen–students and adults alike–that we have opportunity and obligation to take action on our Freedom to Flourish provided by veterans and civil rights “foot soldiers.”